Special Educational Needs and Disability Provision

 We evaluate the effectiveness of provision for pupils with SEN by:

-- Holding annual reviews for pupils with statements of SEN or EHC plans.
+· Holding annual reviews for pupils with Education, Health Care Plans.

 14. Support for improving emotional and social development

-- The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class.
+· The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class.
 For children with SEND, the class teacher may liaise with the SENDCO for further advice and support.
-The SENDCO make seek advice from outside agencies; e.g., health and social care professionals.
+The SENDCO may seek advice from outside agencies; e.g., health and social care professionals.

 15. Working with other agencies